-We believe that connecting students with other students living in different parts of the world to share, learn and collaborate is a necessary part of any modern classroom program.
-We are often asked where we go to find global learning partners for our students, so we have shared the resources and communities we use, along with some tips about how you can connect your students with other classes and around the world.
+We believe that connecting students with other students around world to share, learn and collaborate is a necessary part of any modern classroom program.
+We are often asked where we go to find global learning partners and content that helps students develop new perspectives and world views.
+So we have shared the resources and communities we use, along with some tips about how you can connect your students with other classes and around the world.

 Founded in 2016, Belouga was started with the mission to encourage intercultural communication to create a better tomorrow.
 Belouga is a global ecosystem connecting classes throughout the world where students and teachers can connect, collaborate and learn from one another by identifying similarities and embracing differences through everyday communication that is fun and educational.
 (Grades K-12)